-CBI summons Manish Sisodia in Delhi liquor case: Latest updates
+CBI accepts Manish Sisodia's request for extra time in Delhi liquor case questioning: Latest updates

 In a recent development, the Central Bureau of Investigation (CBI) has summoned Delhi's Deputy Chief Minister, Manish Sisodia, in connection with an alleged scam related to the issuance of licenses for the sale of liquor in the national capital.
 CBI has asked Sisodia to appear before them for questioning on February 19, 2023.
+CBI has now accepted Sisodia's request to defer his questioning to a later date.

 Here are the latest updates on the case: